alterius/SimpleOption/README.md

     });
 ```

-Please bear in mind that accessing the value of Exception (e) can result in a NullReferenceException being thrown if there was no exception passed to the Option and the option is none.
+Please bear in mind that accessing the value of Exception (e) can result in a NullReferenceException being thrown if there is no exception passed to the Option and the option is none.

 Usage as a method parameter: